github/docs/content/codespaces/managing-codespaces-for-your-organization/enabling-github-codespaces-for-your-organization.md

 ---
 title: Enabling GitHub Codespaces for your organization
 shortTitle: Enable Codespaces
-intro: 'You can control which users in your organization can use {% data variables.product.prodname_codespaces %}.'
+intro: 'You can control which users in your organization can use {% data variables.product.prodname_github_codespaces %}.'
 product: '{% data reusables.gated-features.codespaces %}'
 permissions: 'To manage user permissions for {% data variables.product.prodname_github_codespaces %} for an organization, you must be an organization owner.'
 redirect_from: